Unipisa/Softi-Workbench/additional-materials/SWH-storiesWorkplace/SoftiStoryInventory.md

 * [Proceedings of the 2009 conference on Computational Intelligence and Bioengineering: Essays in Memory of Antonina Starita](https://dl.acm.org/doi/proceedings/10.5555/1659271)

      * {Title: Essays in Memory of Antonina Starita}
      * {Description: The contributions in this volume portrait the achievements of the authoress of the code featured in this SWH story.
-Tonina developed it in 1968, when she was a young research apprentice in Pisa, at CSCE-CNR (later IEI, then ISTI: you may want to look at the short historical notes paragraph [here].(https://www.isti.cnr.it/en/about))}
+Tonina developed it in 1968, when she was a young research apprentice in Pisa, at CSCE-CNR (later IEI, then ISTI: you may want to look at the short historical notes paragraph [here https://www.isti.cnr.it/en/about])}

 #### More on the recovery process